openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 1. Blue LED (for exciting fluorescence molecules)
 2. White LED (for bright-field microscopy)
-3. Electronic Z-stage with 8 grub screws
+3. Electronic Z-stage with some technical nobs
 4. PS4 Controller (for controlling the Z-stage)
 5. Infinity objective
 6. Beamsplitter
-7. Emission filter
-8. Aspherical lens (for beam collimation)
+7. Aspherical lens (for beam collimation)
-9. Biconvex lens (f' = 100mm, for focusing)
+8. Biconvex lens (f' = 100mm, for focusing)
-10. Camera with tube lens
+9. Camera with tube lens
-11. UC2 Electronics box, Infinity Box, and Corebox (cubes, puzzle pieces, and holders)
+10. UC2 Electronics box, Infinity Box, and Corebox (cubes, base plate pieces, and holders)